 International high school students studying in Australia with the WEP program: here’s your chance to see the best of the Land Down Under!
-Spend 6 days experiencing the outback, the rainforest and the incomparable Great Barrier Reef.
-No worries if you are coming alone — this program is designed for international student coming from all over Australia, and we ensure you make new friends!
+Spend 6 days experiencing Cairns, the Aussie outback, a tropical island, National Parks, and the incomparable Great Barrier Reef.
+No worries if you are coming alone — this program is designed for international students coming from all over Australia, and we ensure you make new friends!

 You travel in the care of professional guides who are also your super fun supervisors.
-Days are spent discovering the rainforest, snorkelling the Great Barrier Reef, meeting animals and a family on an outback cattle station, visiting an Aboriginal culture park and swimming under tropical waterfalls.
+Days are spent discovering the Wet Tropics, snorkelling the Great Barrier Reef, meeting animals and a family on an outback cattle station, creating art with an Aboriginal artist, and swimming in crystal clear waters and under tropical waterfalls.
 Nights are filled with activities like ten-pin bowling, night markets, an outback campfire and stargazing.

 This is the absolute highlight for most WEP students’ stay in Australia.